openbrewerydb/openbrewerydb/README.md

 ### 2. Validation

-The auto-validation process is a work in progress.
+The validation process is a work in progress.

-TODO: Issue
+TODO: Create issues

 ### 3. Peer Review